TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 * Server-up: "We run servers, and we put Kubernetes on top of them"
 * API-down: "We run Kubernetes, and we just happen to need servers for that"

 The former tends to lean towards avoiding change and focus on uptime.

 The latter embraces frequent controlled change as a means to keep fulfilling various requirements.

-It's a subtle difference but, as you might have guessed, the API-fown mindset is a better fit when using Kubernetes.
+It's a subtle difference but, as you might have guessed, the API-down mindset is a better fit when using Kubernetes.
 It will result in a platform that is easier to maintain in the long run.
 Some examples:

 _Instead of:_ Set up shell access to servers for administrative purposes.

 _Do:_ Focus on how to avoid ever needing to log in into (production) servers.
-What observability data do we need to ship?
+What observability data do we need to send out?
 How can we reproduce error scenarios in a lab setup?

-_Instead of:_ Investigate how to patch nodes in-place, with all the orchestration, checks and reboots that come with it. reproducible
+_Instead of:_ Investigate how to patch nodes in-place, with all the orchestration, checks and reboots that come with it.

 _Do:_ Consider immutable infrastructure.
 Simply replace nodes with patched ones frequently.
-A process that is easily reproducable (testing on non-prod) _and_ reversible.
+A process that is easily reproducible (testing on non-prod) _and_ reversible.
 Bonus benefit: [Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering).

 _Instead of:_ Using [Ansible](https://www.ansible.com/) to 'do things on servers'